 21 The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God,) by the resurrection of Jesus Christ:

-Peter tells us that it isn’t water baptism which washes the body that saves us.
+Peter explains that it isn’t water baptism, which washes the body, that saves us.
 It is the cleansing of our conscience by immersion into the Holy Spirit.
-He gives us the power to be free from sin and death by giving us new life in Jesus.
+Through the Spirit, we are given the power to be free from sin and death and to live a new life in Christ.

-So to sum this up, we now know that the requirement of baptism for salvation is not the baptism of water.
-It is the baptism of the Holy Ghost.
-This is the ONE baptism ALL Christians have.
-We are all immersed in the Spirit of God, which helps us to put the flesh under subjection as dead, and we now live new lives by the Spirit.
+To sum up: the baptism required for salvation is not the baptism of water but the baptism of the Holy Ghost.
+This is the one baptism all Christians share.
+We are immersed in the Spirit of God, who empowers us to put the flesh to death and live renewed lives by His strength.

-But for now, we will just answer one of these questions.
-When does the baptism of the Holy Ghost happen?
-It happens at repentance.
-We will talk about that in our next study.
+For now, we will address one key question: When does the baptism of the Holy Ghost happen?
+This will be the focus of our next study.

-Continue To Unit 3:6a – The Baptism of the Holy Spirit OR
+Unit 3:7 – The Baptism of the Holy Spirit OR

 Return To Christianity 101 Unit 3 – Repentance and Salvation